High Moments of Large Wigner Random Matrices and Asymptotic Properties of the Spectral Norm: Summary

 \vs

-The sufficient condition $V_{12+2\d_0}<\infty$ is imposed essentially because of the rate $s_n=\chi n^{2/3}$ that dictated the use of the truncation constant $U_n = n^{1/6-\d}$ with appropriate choose of $\d$.
-Regarding the main estimates of the paper, one can easily observe that if $s_n = O(\log n)$, it is sufficient to use the truncation variable of the form $U_n= n^{1/2-\d}$ and the main upper bound (2.6) remains true.
-This result, together with Lemma 5.6 shows that the condition $V_{4+2\d_0}<\infty$ is sufficient for the convergence $\Vert A^{(n)}\Vert\to 2v$ to hold with probability 1 as $n\to\infty$.
+The sufficient condition $V_{12+2\d_0}<\infty$ is imposed essentially because of the rate $s_n=\chi n^{2/3}$ that dictates the use of the truncation constant $U_n = n^{1/6-\d}$ with appropriate choose of $\d$.
+Regarding the main estimates of the paper, one can easily observe that if $s_n = O(\log n)$, it is sufficient to use the truncation variable of the form $U_n= n^{1/2-\d}$ and the main technical estimate (2.8) remains true.
+This result, together with the observations of subsection 5.7, shows that the condition $V_{4+2\d_0}<\infty$ is sufficient for the convergence $\Vert A^{(n)}\Vert\to 2v$ to hold with probability 1 as $n\to\infty$.
 This condition is close to the optimal one $V_4<\infty$ determined in \cite{BY}.
-This means that our method could be also used to detect the optimal conditions for the convergence of $\hat M_{2s_n}^{(n)}$ in the asymptotic regime $s_n = \chi n^{2/3}$. \vss
+This means that our method could be also used to detect the optimal conditions for the convergence of $\hat M_{2s_n}^{(n)}$ in the asymptotic regime $s_n = \chi n^{2/3}$.

-As one more application of the method developed, we present a study of the high moments of the ensemble of dilute random matrices.
-This ensemble essentially differs from the Wigner ensemble of random matrices because the role of the dimension of the matrix is replaced in certain sense by the concentration parameter $c$.
-Basing on the estimates for the moments $M_{2s_n}^{(n,c_n)}$ of these matrices in the limit $s,c_n\to\infty$ with $s_n = \chi c_n$ and $c_n\le \sqrt n$, we put forward a hypothesis that the eigenvalue spacing of this ensemble at the edge of the spectrum is characterized by the scale $1/c$ different from that observed in the Wigner ensemble of random matrices with gaussian random variables.
-The critical value $c_n'=n^{2/3}$ separates these two different asymptotic regimes.
-It is interesting to develop more our method in order to verify these conjectures.
+\vs It is argued in \cite{S} that the study of the correlation functions of the variables $L_{2s}^{(n)}$ (1.2) could be reduced to the study of the moments $\E L_{2s'}^{(n)}$ with properly chosen $s'$.
+Then the universal upper bound of the form (2.7) would imply the existence of the universal limit of the corresponding correlation functions.
+Therefore, one can expect that by using the technique developed in the present paper with possible use of additional arguments, one can broad the validity of the universality conjecture confirmed in \cite{S} for the eigenvalue distribution of the Wigner ensemble whose entries satisfy condition (1.4).

+{\bf Acknowledgements.} {The financial support of the research grant ANR-08-BLAN-0311-11 "Grandes Matrices Al\'eatoires" is gratefully acknowledged.}